-- Attachment A: Royal Exhibition Building and Carlton Gardens Conservation Management Plan (Lovell Chen, 2007, updated in 2008), currently under review and due for completion in 2021. - Attachment B: Carlton Gardens Master Plan (City of Melbourne, May 2005), sets out the future directions for the management of the Carlton Gardens and is currently under review and due for completion in 2021. - Attachment C: Royal Exhibition Building and Exhibition Reserve Master Plan (Museum Victoria, February 2007), sets out the vision for the use and management of the REB and Exhibition Reserve as managed by Museum Victoria (due for review in 2021). - Attachment D: World Heritage Environs Area Strategy Plan: Royal Exhibition Building and Carlton Gardens (WHEA Strategy Plan, Department of Planning and Community Development, October 2009), provides for the protection of the World Heritage values of the REB & Carlton Gardens through specific planning controls in the buffer zone which is to be replaced by this revised Strategy Plan. - Attachment E: Report to the Minister (Royal Exhibition Building and Carlton Gardens World Heritage Steering Committee, 2012), contains a summary of the targeted consultation processes and feedback received in relation to the Draft WHMP.
+- Attachment A: Royal Exhibition Building and Carlton Gardens Conservation Management Plan (Lovell Chen, 2007, updated in 2008), recently subject to a review which was completed in 2022. - Attachment B: Carlton Gardens Master Plan (City of Melbourne, May 2005), sets out the future directions for the management of the Carlton Gardens and was recently subject to a review which was completed in 2022. - Attachment C: Royal Exhibition Building and Exhibition Reserve Master Plan (Museum Victoria, February 2007), sets out the vision for the use and management of the REB and Exhibition Reserve as managed by Museum Victoria, recently subject to a review completed in 2022. - Attachment D: World Heritage Environs Area Strategy Plan: Royal Exhibition Building and Carlton Gardens (WHEA Strategy Plan, Department of Planning and Community Development, October 2009), provides for the protection of the World Heritage values of the REB & Carlton Gardens through specific planning controls in the buffer zone which is to be replaced by this revised Strategy Plan. - Attachment E: Report to the Minister (Royal Exhibition Building and Carlton Gardens World Heritage Steering Committee, 2012), contains a summary of the targeted consultation processes and feedback received in relation to the Draft WHMP.